trailofbits/siderophile/README.md

 4. That's it.
 Functions are written to `./siderophile_out/badness.txt`, ordered by their _badness_ (see the last paragraph in How it Works for a definition of badness).
 Auxiliary files are also put in `siderophile_out`, namely:
     * `unmangled_callgraph.dot` - The crate's callgraph, complete with all the Rusty symbols
-    * `siderophile_out.txt` - A list of all the unsafe expressions, methods, functions, and closures found in the dependencies of the create.
+    * `unsafe_deps.txt` - A list of all the unsafe expressions, methods, functions, and closures found in the dependencies of the create.
 The items are written in (an attempted) fully-qualified form.
     * `nodes_to_taint.txt` - A list of nodes in the callgraph that we want to mark as unsafe

 ### With Tweaks